0xbitx/rat/README.md

   * to
     * Get a email notice everytime a client connects, you will have to provide a gmail & gmail password that allows "unsafe" applications to use the email.
 Also if you want to send this notification to multiple people the "to" option allows that, but by default "to" will automatically be set to your own email.
 Default is False.

-## Command Line Unique Options
+#### **Command line unique options**
+---
 All of the options above can be set with the help of command line arguments when running the program.
 But there are also some unique ones.
+To get all the available options, simply run the script using the -h flag.

 * --banner | -b
   * To not show banner upon running script.
 Default is False.